-The ADT Appeal Panel's decision in Vice-Chancellor, Macquarie University v FM (GD) [2003] NSWADTAP 43 suggests that it too takes this more limited view.
-According to Johnston, Macquarie argued that the order made by the Tribunal in the first instance was too broad.
-Johnston notes:

-"The Appeal Panel agreed that it was generally more appropriate to make orders directed to the parties involved and based on the liability that has been established, rather than broad systemic orders covering the agency as a whole."
+The ADT Appeal Panel's decision in Vice-Chancellor, Macquarie University v FM $(GD)^{50}$ suggests that it too takes this more limited view.
+Macquarie University argued that the order made by the Tribunal in the first instance was too broad.
+The Appeal Panel agreed that it was generally more appropriate to make orders directed to the parties involved and based on the liability that has been established, rather than broad systemic orders covering the agency as a whole.